 Exercise, relaxation and stress management

-Gentle physical exercise can relieve pain and tiredness in people with fibromyalgia.
+Gentle physical exercise can reduce pain and tiredness in people with fibromyalgia.
 Relaxation and stress management techniques aim to help people become more aware of their bodies, recognize their own limitations and cope better with stress.